Husayn ibn Ali: Family life

 Husayn's first marriage was with Rubab bint Imra al-Qais.
 Her father, Imra' al-Qais, a chief of Banu Kalb, came to Medina during the Caliphate of Umar and was appointed by him as the chief of the Quda'a tribes.
 Ali proposed her marriage with Husayn, but since Husayn and Imra al-Qais's daughter were too young at the time, the actual marriage took place later.
 Husayn had a daughter, Amena (or Amina or Omayma) who is known as Sakinah, from her.
 According to a narration recorded by Abu al-Faraj al-Isfahani, Hasan has blamed Husayn for his excessive favors to Rubab.
 Husayn, in response, depicted his great love for Rubab and Sakinah in three lines of poetry.
-Later on Rubab bore a son, Abd Allah (or according to recent Shia sources, Ali al-Asghar ibn Husayn) for him.
+Later on Rubab bore a son, Abd Allah (or according to recent Shia sources, Ali Asghar) for him.
 Husayn's kunya, Abu Abd Allah, probably refers to this son.
 After Husayn's death, Rubab spent a year in grief at his grave and refused to marry again.